 The open loop gain of the whole system can be divided into the gain of the error amplifier, PWM modulator, buck converter output stage, and feedback resistor divider.
-In order to cross over at the selected frequency FCO, the gain of the error amplifier compensates for the attenuation caused by the rest of the loop at this frequency.
-The goal of loop compensation is to manipulate loop frequency response such that its gain crosses over 0db at a slope of -20db/dec.
+In order to cross over at the desired frequency cut-off (FCO), the gain of the error amplifier has to compensate for the attenuation caused by the rest of the loop at this frequency.
+The goal of loop compensation is to manipulate loop frequency response such that its crossover gain at 0db results in a slope of -20db/dec.

 The first step of compensation design is to pick the loop crossover frequency.

-High crossover frequency is desirable for fast transient response, but often jeopardizes the higher than the ESR zero but less than 1/5 of the switching frequency.
+High crossover frequency is desirable for fast transient response, but often jeopardizes the power supply stability.
+Crossover frequency should be higher than the ESR zero but less than 1/5 of the switching frequency or 60kHz.
 The ESR zero is contributed by the ESR associated with the output capacitors and can be determined by: